fragglet/tumba/README.md

   serious use.
 There are undoubtedly people out there who want to continue using SMBv1 for Serious and Important Purposes and I do **not** want to either encourage this or support a full fork of Samba and its many, many features.
-Rumba aims to do one thing and do it well, which is to allow hobbyists to share files with vintage machines.
+Tumba aims to do one thing and do it well, which is to allow hobbyists to share files with vintage machines.

-* **What about security vulnerabilities?** This is a very valid concern; Rumba is based on a very old (and immature) version of the Samba codebase.
+* **What about security vulnerabilities?** This is a very valid concern; Tumba is based on a very old (and immature) version of the Samba codebase.
 I've gone through historical security reports from the era and patched any vulnerabilities that were later discovered.
 The fact that most superfluous